How To Recognize Psychotic Symptoms

 Psychosis may be brief and temporary.
 An individual who goes through a psychotic episode during a difficult period of their life might never have another.
 However, even a brief episode of psychosis is often associated with a high risk of future episodes and disorders like schizophrenia.
 If you’ve experienced symptoms of psychosis, it’s usually a good idea to seek out a mental health professional for observation and treatment.

 While treatment for psychotic disorders often involves medication, there’s a substantial body of evidence indicating that psychotherapy can help as well.
-Talking to a therapist or other mental health worker may be useful in treating psychosis, as they can often guide people through early treatment options and address hallucinations, delusions, and other symptoms.
+Talking to a therapist or other mental health care professional may be useful in treating psychosis, as they can often guide people through early treatment options and address hallucinations, delusions, and other symptoms.
 Therapy, in addition to prescription medications, may help reduce your likelihood of experiencing future psychotic episodes, potentially improving your odds of long-term recovery.

 Seeking support online